Keszi94/rock-paper-scissors-lizard-spock/README.md

 ### Wireframe

-A wireframe was created for mobile, tablet and desktop.
+Wireframes were created for mobile, tablet and desktop.

 ![Wireframes](assets/images/readme-images/rpsls-wireframe.png)